vendia/blog/pages/legal-dpa.md

       13.6 **Remedies.** The Parties agree that:

-      (a) CUSTOMER will exercise any right or seek any remedy any Affiliate may have under this DPA on behalf of its Affiliates, and

-      (b) CUSTOMER will exercise any such rights under this DPA not separately for each Affiliate individually but in a combined manner for itself and all of its Affiliates together.
+      (a) CUSTOMER will exercise any right or seek any remedy any Affiliate may have under this DPA on behalf of its Affiliates, and (b) CUSTOMER will exercise any such rights under this DPA not separately for each Affiliate individually but in a combined manner for itself and all of its Affiliates together.
 The CUSTOMER shall remain responsible for coordinating all Instructions, authorizations, and communications with Vendia under this DPA and will be entitled to make and receive any communications related to this DPA on behalf of its Affiliates.

+      13.7 **Demonstration of Compliance**.
+Vendia will make all information reasonably necessary to demonstrate compliance with this DPA available to CUSTOMER and allow for and contribute to audits, including inspections conducted by CUSTOMER or its auditor in order to assess compliance with this DPA.
+CUSTOMER acknowledges and agrees that it will exercise its audit rights under this DPA and Clause 8.9 of the SCCs by instructing Vendia to comply with the audit measures described in this 'Demonstration of Compliance' section.
+CUSTOMER acknowledges that Services are hosted by Vendia’s hosting Sub-Processors who maintain independently validated security programs (including SOC 2) and that Vendia’s systems are audited annually as part of SOC 2 compliance and regularly tested by independent third party penetration testing firms.
+Upon request, Vendia will supply (on a confidential basis) its SOC 2 report and summary copies of its penetration testing report(s) to CUSTOMER so that CUSTOMER can verify Vendia’s compliance with such DPA.
+Further, at CUSTOMER’s written request, Vendia will provide written responses (on a confidential basis) to all reasonable requests for information made by CUSTOMER necessary to confirm Vendia’s compliance with this DPA, provided that CUSTOMER will not exercise this right more than once per calendar year unless it has reasonable evidence to suspect non-compliance with the DPA.

-      13.7 **Audit Measures**.
+      13.8 **Audit Measures**.
 The Parties agree that CUSTOMER will, when reviewing Vendia’s compliance with this DPA pursuant to *Section 11.6(C)  – Demonstration of Compliance*, take all reasonable measures to limit any impact to Vendia by combining several audit requests carried out by CUSTOMER into one single audit.
 CUSTOMER acknowledges and agrees that any and all audits requested by CUSTOMER shall take place no more than once per calendar year, unless otherwise required by applicable law or by request of law enforcement.

-      13.8 Except for the changes made by this DPA, the Agreement(s) remain unchanged and in full force and effect.
+      13.9 Except for the changes made by this DPA, the Agreement(s) remain unchanged and in full force and effect.
 If there is any conflict between any provision in this DPA and any provision in the Agreement(s), this DPA controls and takes precedence.
 With effect from the effective date, this DPA is part of, and incorporated into the Agreement(s).

-      13.9 The obligations placed upon Vendia under this DPA shall survive so long as Vendia and/or its Sub-Processors, Processes Personal Data on behalf of a CUSTOMER.
+      13.10 The obligations placed upon Vendia under this DPA shall survive so long as Vendia and/or its Sub-Processors, Processes Personal Data on behalf of a CUSTOMER.

-      13.10 Notwithstanding anything else to the contrary in the Agreement(s) Vendia acknowledges and agrees that it shall be liable for any loss of data (including Personal Data) arising under or in connection with the Agreement(s) and this DPA to the extent such loss results from any failure of Vendia (or its Sub-Processors) to comply with its obligations under this DPA and/or Applicable Privacy Laws.
+      13.11 Notwithstanding anything else to the contrary in the Agreement(s) Vendia acknowledges and agrees that it shall be liable for any loss of data (including Personal Data) arising under or in connection with the Agreement(s) and this DPA to the extent such loss results from any failure of Vendia (or its Sub-Processors) to comply with its obligations under this DPA and/or Applicable Privacy Laws.

+      13.12 No Modification of SCCs.
+Nothing in this Addendum is intended to modify or contradict any SCCs or prejudice the fundamental rights or freedoms of data subjects under European Data Protection Law.

       ---